shutterstock/TNKImagePickerController/README.md

 picker.delegate = self;

 UINavigationController *navigationController = [[UINavigationController alloc] initWithRootViewController:picker];
-// while this is not stricktly necessary, not including this line will disable taking photos with the camera, pasting images, and selecting all assts in a collection navigationController.toolbarHidden = NO;
+// while this is not strictly necessary, not including this line will disable taking photos with the camera, pasting images, and selecting all assts in a collection navigationController.toolbarHidden = NO;

 // present the picker as a popover on iPad and landscape iPhone 6+ and a modal sheet on iPhone